UtrechtUniversity/yoda/docs/design/metadata/metadata-form.md

 ## Integration of React form within Yoda

-The directory `/research/metadata-form/src` in the Yoda-portal repository contains Yoda-specific JavaScript code for the React form.
+The directories `/metadata_form` and `/research/metadata-form/src` in the Yoda-portal repository contains Yoda-specific JavaScript code for the React form.